iden3/iden3js/README.md

   let proofOfKSign = res.data.proofOfClaim;
 });

-// create new ClaimDefault, sign it and send it to the Relay id.ClaimDefault(kc, ksign, 'iden3.io', 'default', 'extraindex', 'data').then(res => {
+// create new claimDefault, sign it and send it to the Relay id.claimDefault(kc, ksign, 'iden3.io', 'default', 'extraindex', 'data').then(res => {
   let proofOfClaim = res.data.proofOfClaim;
 });